 The calculation process involves a number of steps.

-The first step is to estimate the average fare that would be paid by concessionary passholders in the absence of the concession (sometimes called the “average fare forgone”).
+The first step is to estimate the average fare that would be paid by concessionary passholders in the absence of the concession (the “average fare forgone”).
 In the DfT Calculator, this calculation is driven by an estimate of the average cash fare paid, which is then reduced via a discount factor intended to reflect the availability of various discount tickets (such as day tickets), and the probability of these tickets being used by passholders.

 Second, a demand model (which simulates how passenger volumes vary with changes in fare) is used to determine the proportion of concessionary passenger journeys “generated” by the concession.
-This is necessary because it is not possible to directly observe the journeys that would have been made in the counterfactual.
+This is necessary because it is not possible to directly observe the number of journeys that would have been made in the counterfactual.
 Instead, observed concessionary journeys are used as a proxy, but with allowance made for generation, i.e. the proportion of concessionary journeys that would not have been made at the commercial fare.

 In the DfT Calculator, the measure of generation is the “Reimbursement Factor”, which is the ratio of passenger journeys at the commercial fare, to passenger journeys at the (zero) concessionary fare.
 The demand model parameters reflect assumptions about the sensitivity of demand to fare levels (often summarised as an elasticity); the Reimbursement Factor is a function of these parameters, as well as the average fare forgone.
-If the concessionary fare was not zero, then the concessionary fare would also need to be taken into account, since the amount of generation is determined by the difference between the fare actually paid, and the fare that would have been paid in the absence of the concession.
+If the concessionary fare was not zero, then the concessionary fare charged would also need to be taken into account, since the amount of generation is determined by the difference between the fare actually paid, and the fare that would have been paid in the absence of the concession.

 Third, once the Reimbursement Factor has been calculated, it can be applied to the observed quantity of concessionary journeys to estimate the quantity of non-generated journeys (i.e. the number that would be made in the counter-factual), and the number of generated journeys (i.e. those observed journeys that would not be made in the counter-factual).